prometheusresearch/baseline-codebase/src/rex.mart/test/test_commands.rst

     >>> req = Request.blank('/definition', remote_user='cmdtest')
     >>> resp = req.get_response(rex)
     >>> pprint(resp.json)
-    {u'definitions': [{u'description': None, u'id': u'empty', u'label': u'empty'}, {u'description': u'Make a table and put some data in it', u'id': u'some_data',
+    {'definitions': [{'description': None, 'id': 'empty', 'label': 'empty'}, {'description': 'Make a table and put some data in it', 'id': 'some_data',
-                       u'label': u'some_data'},
+                      'label': 'some_data'},
-                      {u'description': u'Make a table and put some data in it with multiple scripts/statements', u'id': u'some_more_data',
+                     {'description': 'Make a table and put some data in it with ' 'multiple scripts/statements',
-                       u'label': u'some_more_data'},
+                      'id': 'some_more_data',
+                      'label': 'some_more_data'},
-                      {u'description': u'Definition with a broken SQL ETL script', u'id': u'broken_sql',
+                     {'description': 'Definition with a broken SQL ETL script', 'id': 'broken_sql',
-                       u'label': u'broken_sql'},
+                      'label': 'broken_sql'},
-                      {u'description': u'Shows everywhere that the parameters can be used', u'id': u'some_parameters',
+                     {'description': 'Shows everywhere that the parameters can be ' 'used',
-                       u'label': u'some_parameters'}]}
+                      'id': 'some_parameters',
+                      'label': 'some_parameters'}]}

 Definition Mart Listing API